PanchalKeyur0806/BookStore/README.md

 3. then run this command to install redis <br>
    docker run -d --name redis -p 6379:6379 redis<br>
    **Note:- make sure that docker is running on background**

+**How to setup cloudinary**

+1. Go to cloudinary website and make a account
+2. Go to dashboard, copy your cloud name and past it in a env variable
+3. Click on "go to api keys" button in dashboard and copy "api key" and "api secret" and past them in a env variable

 #### How to run the project